At a Glance Why You'll Love It

-Though small in size, the Vatican City State is impressively big in sights, boasting both the world’s largest Christian church and one of the finest (and most extensive!) art collections on the planet.
+Though small in size, Vatican City is impressively big on sights, boasting both the world’s largest Christian church, as well as one of the finest art collections on the planet.
 And with a past as compelling as it is long – it’s a dream land for the history buff and culture vulture alike.
-On this Vatican VIP tour, we’ll piece together the complex puzzle which makes up the Vatican’s millennia long existence and get you acquainted with some of the larger-than-life popes, artists, and martyrs that made this fascinating holy country what it is today.
+On this Vatican VIP tour we’ll piece together the complex puzzle which makes up the Vatican’s millennia long existence and get you acquainted with some of the larger-than-life popes, artists and martyrs that made this fascinating holy country what it is today.

-Naturally, we have fast-track entry to the Vatican Museums, which gives us more time to enjoy their marvels!
-So while most other groups blaze through the Vatican galleries and make a beeline for the Sistine Chapel, we’ll take the scenic route and truly savor the world-class art on display.
-Amongst the multitude of masterworks adorning the Museums and St. Peter’s Basilica, we’ll lead you on a carefully crafted route to only the most curious and jaw-dropping pieces.
-From cornerstone classics to tucked away jewels most visitors never get the chance to see – this afternoon stroll is an in-depth exploration of the best the Vatican has to offer.
+We are able to grant fast-track entry to the Vatican Museums, which gives us more time to enjoy what's inside.
+So while other groups blaze through the Vatican galleries and head straight for the Sistine Chapel, we’ll take the scenic route and savor the world-class art on display.
+Among the multitude of masterpieces adorning the Museums and St. Peter’s Basilica, we’ll lead you on a carefully planned route to only the most curious and jaw-dropping attractions.
+From cornerstone classics to tucked away gems most visitors never notice – this afternoon stroll is an in-depth exploration of the best the Vatican has to offer.

-At What a Life Tours, we know that a guide can make a tour go from ‘blah’ to ‘aha!’
-Over the last 11 years, we have organically built a dynamic team of only the most passionate, fun and engaging guides in the business (and while we may be biased, the thousands 5-star reviews from our customers certainly are not!).
+We have a dynamic team of only the most passionate, fun and engaging guides in the business, and though we may be biased, thousands of 5-star reviews from our customers certainly are not.
 From power-hungry popes to bad-humored artists (and all the enthralling drama between them), our animated raconteurs will spell-bind you with stories that make the museums and its treasures come to life right before your eyes.
-With a group size limited to 12 guests or fewer, you’ll have plenty of opportunity to pick your guide’s brain with your curiosities.
+With a group size limited to 12 guests or fewer, you’ll have plenty of opportunity to pick your guide’s brain with your piqued curiosity.

 As you explore all the nooks and crannies of the Papal Palaces, new surprises will be revealed at every turn.
-Go agog over the vivid frescoes in the Raphael Rooms, gawk at the gorgeous (and amazingly accurate) 16th century renderings of Italy in the Gallery of Maps, and be astonished by optical illusions in the Tapestry Gallery.
-Of course, the main attraction – and rightly so – remains the Sistine Chapel ceiling.
-Get the inside scoop on the four years of backbreaking (literally!) labor it took Michelangelo to transform this once blandly-decorated vault into the magnificent nine-panel showpiece it is today.
+See the vivid frescoes in the Raphael Rooms, trace the amazingly accurate 16th century renderings of Italy in the Gallery of Maps, and be astonished by optical illusions in the Gallery of Tapestries.
+Of course, the main attraction remains the Sistine Chapel, with its iconic 'Creation of Adam' centerpiece and 'Last Judgment'.
+Get the inside scoop on the years of literally backbreaking work it took Michelangelo to transform this once blandly-decorated vault into the magnificent showpiece it is today.

 When entering the Vatican Museums, one of the first vistas the visitors come across is the stupendous “Cortile della Pigna”.
 The court was designed by Renaissance genius Bramante and its architecture became a model for garden design in Western Europe for centuries to follow.
 This grass covered patio is the perfect place to escape the buzzing galleries for a moment and soak up the magnificent view of St. Peter’s dome, which appears to be only a stone's throw away.
 The courtyard also serves as a mini-museum, boasting both antique sculptures and a highly contemporary piece in the form of a cracked metallic globe.